Scientific Name

 How to Grow and Care

 Agave is not a difficult plant to grow.
 They're slow-growing and dramatic and will even thrive on a bit of neglect.
 If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
 If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
-Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
-They have irritating sap and sometimes very sharp thorns that can injure small children and even pets.
+Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
+They have irritating sap and sometimes sharp thorns that can injure small children and pets.

-See more at: How to Grow and Care for Agave.
+See more at How to Grow and Care for Agave.

 Links